Educational Guide

 How to Write an OET Letter

-A comprehensive explanation of how OET letters are structured, the six assessment criteria used by examiners at Cambridge Assessment English, and common reasons candidates may lose marks despite strong language skills.
-Based on our experience correcting 9,500+ OET letters since 2014.
+A comprehensive explanation of how OET letters are structured, the six assessment criteria used by examiners at Cambridge Boxhill (the joint venture that runs OET), and common reasons candidates may lose marks despite strong language skills.
+Based on our experience correcting 11,000+ OET letters since 2014.

 View Support Services